lydietoure/FaceSketchSynthesis/README.md

 # FaceSketchSynthesis

-Building deep models to create faces from sketches
+Aim: Building deep models to create faces from sketches